638th Aero Squadron: History

 The 638th Aero Squadron was organized as the 117th Aero Squadron on 30 August 1917 at Kelly Field, Texas.
 While at Kelly Field, the squadron received its preliminary indoctrination training and performed the usual camp fatigue duties.
 On 26 October, the squadron received orders for overseas duty, and proceeded to the Aviation Concentration Center, Mineola Field, Long Island, New York, arriving on 31 October.
 While there, the squadron contributed its share of labor towards the construction of the facility and went through the process of equipping and preparing for foreign service.

 The squadron moved to the Port of Entry, Hoboken, New Jersey on 16 December, and boarded the Cunard Liner SS Orduna on 17 December, bound for Liverpool, England.
 The voyage across the Atlantic was uneventful with the exception of extremely rough weather on Christmas Day.
 Also, a pilot boat was sunk off the Irish Coast by a mine or a submarine.
 This forced a change of destination, the Orduna turning into the River Clyde and docking in Glasgow, Scotland on 31 December.
 From there, the squadron traveled by train to the Morn Hill Rest Camp, Winchester, arriving on 1 January 1918.

-At Winchester, the squadron was detached to the Royal Flying Corps (RFC) for advanced training.
-It was divided into flights, with "A" flight being sent to RFC Harlaxton; "B" flight to RFC Spittlegate, and "C" and "D" flights sent to RFC Catterick.
-At these stations, the men were trained in aircraft construction, engine maintenance, motor transport, and other skills.
-The flights were subsequently sent to several other RFC stations until being re-united at Camp Flower Down, Winchester on 17 August.
-There, the men were given a final examination and review by the British before receiving orders for the front.
+At Winchester, the squadron was attached to the Royal Flying Corps (RFC) for advanced training.
+It was divided into flights: “A” Flight was sent to RFC Harlaxton, “B” Flight to RFC Spittlegate, and “C” and “D” Flights to RFC Catterick.
+At these stations, personnel received instruction in aircraft construction, engine maintenance, motor transport, and other technical skills.
+The flights were later posted to additional RFC stations before being reassembled at Camp Flower Down, Winchester, on 17 August.
+There, the squadron underwent a final examination and inspection by British authorities before receiving orders for deployment to the front.

 The now 638th Aero Squadron moved to Southampton, and crossed the English Channel, arriving at American Rest Camp #2, Le Havre, France on 28 August.
 It then was moved to the Replacement Concentration Center, AEF, at St. Maixent Replacement Barracks, where it arrived on 31 August.
 There, the squadron was equipped with steel helmets firearms, and gas masks.
 It was also designated as a Pursuit Squadron.
 It then was ordered to proceed to the 1st Air Depot at Colombey-les-Belles Airdrome on 26 October.
 There, all preparations were made for active service as a Pursuit Squadron, with pilots and an armament officer being assigned.
 On 5 November, sixteen British Sopwith Camel F.1s were assigned to the squadron.
 On the 14th, together with the 41st and 138th Aero Squadrons, the 638th traveled from Colombey to its new aerodrome at Lay-Saint-Remy.